September 24 - 26, 2026. Alicante, Spain

 Seconds

-On Thursday you will have the chance to join two introductory workshops to React and React Native.
-The conference itself will take place on Friday and Saturday, with 32 talks given by 32 great speakers.
-Get your tickets before it is too late!
+On Thursday, you’ll have the opportunity to join one — or even two! — of our in-depth workshops.
+The conference itself will take place on Friday and Saturday, with 34 talks by 34 great speakers.
+Get your tickets before it’s too late!

 Get ticket now